What we're trying to achieve

 - secure a Whole Estate Plan for the Graythwaite Estate, to include restoration of listed buildings, and expansion of new visitor accommodation and facilities where it demonstrates the development is needed to sustain the overall Estate and deliver wider public benefits.
 Sustainable transport connections need to be made available, both within the Estate and beyond, including by water;

-– secure a Masterplan(s) for key visitor destinations on the western shore of the northern basin of Windermere, including for Hilltop, Wray Castle and Low Wray campsite.
+- secure in partnership with relevant stakeholders a Masterplan(s) for key visitor destinations on the western shore of the northern basin of Windermere, including for Hilltop, Wray Castle and Low Wray campsite.
 The Masterplan(s) should enhance the visitor experience whilst further reducing the reliance on the private car, and include transport options which consider sustainable movement between the Ferry and Hawkshead to help enhance the visitor experience;

-– as an exception to Policy 18, consider low density small groupings of caravan and camping within or well related to Hawkshead where it improves and enhances the vibrancy of the village centre, where sustainable transport connections are made available, and they utilise the topography of the landform to ensure proposals are assimilated into the landscape;
+- support appropriate new low density small groupings of caravans and camping provision within or well related to Hawkshead where it improves and enhances the vibrancy of the village centre, where sustainable transport connections are made available, and where the proposal is consistent with site specific criteria in Policy 18 and other relevant policies;

-– consider new caravan and camping, adjacent to the Grizedale Centre, where it maximises forest cover, provides sustainable transport connections to Hawkshead; demonstrably minimises private car use; and benefits Hawkshead’s economy;
+- support appropriate new caravan and camping, adjacent to the Grizedale Centre, where it maximises forest cover, provides sustainable transport connections to Hawkshead; demonstrably minimises private car use; and benefits Hawkshead’s economy;

-– consider opportunities for a new covered maintenance shed and jetty for the Steam Yacht Gondola which has suitable highway and lake access;
+- support appropriate opportunities for a new covered maintenance shed and jetty for the Steam Yacht Gondola which has suitable highway and lake access;

-– consider additional car and coach parking in Coniston.
+- support appropriate additional car and coach parking in Coniston.